SimonMaracine/cpp-shared-ref/README.md

 - Deprecated features as of `C++17` are missing (for good)

 The code is unit-tested.
 Almost every public functionality is tested in its own unit.
 Also Valgrind is regularly used in development to check for memory bugs.
-Tested on `GCC 13.2`.
+Tested compilation on `GCC 13.2` and `MSVC 19.39`.

 If you need a specific missing feature, or need this library to work on lower versions of C++, feel free to open up an issue.